How to Add Docentric AX Models to TFS/Azure DevOps

 Clean installation: Add DLLs to TFS for 3.3.8 or below

 For version 3.3.8 or below, the Docentric AX model contains three DLLs that should be added to TFS:

 Upgrade installation: Commit changes to TFS

-If you would like to check-in all the changes of the upgraded Docentric models, make sure all these changes are listed in Team Explorer\Included Changes, before checking-in them to TFS.
+If you would like to check-in all the changes of the upgraded Docentric AX models, make sure that all these changes are listed in Team Explorer\Included Changes, before checking-in them to TFS.
 Updates are included automatically, while deleted files have to be manually promoted from Team Explorer\Excluded Changes > Detected.
 New files have to be added manually as well (Add Items to Folder).
 Obsolete Docentric DLLs in DocentricAX\bin folder have to be manually deleted.

 After building Docentric AX models

 After building Docentric AX core models, the bin folder will be created for the DocentricAXExtension and DocentricAXEmails packages, whereas the bin folder of the DocentricAX package is created immediately after the import of the Docentric AX model, and it contains Docentric DLL(s).

 After the build, all bin folders will be filled with Microsoft’s DLLs and other files, so bear in mind that only Docentric DLL(s) from the screenshots below (and specified in the above chapters) should be put under TFS version control.